 The rib cage protects the vital organs within the thoracic cavity and the upper part of the abdomen.
 Any physical injury to the ribs or the infection of any organs inside the rib cage can cause sharp pain under left rib cage.
+Are you experiencing left rib pain when coughing, after eating or before a bowel movement?

 Here I provided the possible causes and treatments for the pain in left side under ribs.
 Most of the causes can be treated with simple medications and only a few complex cases need a medical surgery.
 So don’t be panic about the rib pain.